Scry icon

 Not 4:4:4 mode.
 The Mac↔Mac video pipeline now supports up to 60 fps with maintain-resolution policy and a sensible bitrate floor; Parsec's Warp tier still leads on raw fidelity if that's what you need.

-When will Scry ship audio and file transfer?+
+Does Scry have audio and file transfer?+

 More Scry comparisons